-To your immediate right as you enter the Atrium from the Breezeway is a staircase leading down to the first floor, where you'll find Harlequin Hall, vending machines and restrooms, and our Downstairs Theater.
+To your immediate right as you enter the Atrium from the Breezeway is a staircase leading down to the Ground Floor, where you'll find Harlequin Hall, vending machines and restrooms, and the Vincent Anthony Founder's Theater.

 To find the restrooms closest to the Ticket Sales Office, make your way into the Atrium and you'll find the restrooms located along the wall to the left, directly across from the entrance to the Worlds of Puppetry Museum.